IkedaLab-Daniel/study-notes-vault/NLP/Deeplearning.AI/Course 1/Module-01.md

 You now understand the overall process: extract features → train model → make predictions.
 The next video will dive into how to extract features from text.

+## Representing Text as Vectors Using a Vocabulary

+To convert text into numerical form for machine learning, you first create a **vocabulary (V)**—a list of all unique words appearing across your dataset of tweets.

+### Building the Vocabulary

+* Collect all tweets.
+* Scan every tweet and add each new word to the vocabulary.
+* Each word appears **only once**, even if it occurs multiple times in the dataset.

+### Encoding a Tweet as a Vector

+For each word in the vocabulary:

+* If the word appears in the tweet → assign **1**
+* If it does not appear → assign **0**

+This creates a vector with:

+* Length = size of the vocabulary
+* Mostly 0s and few 1s → a **sparse representation**

+### Issues With Sparse Representations

+* Each tweet’s vector must include every word in the vocabulary.
+* Logistic regression must learn **V + 1 parameters**, where **V = vocabulary size**.
+* As V grows large, training becomes slow and prediction becomes inefficient.

+The next video addresses the problems caused by this approach and how to handle them.